tocco/tocco-docs/framework/configuration/rest-resource.rst

    Compared to simple unit tests, this is the preferred way to test your resource.
 However, lower level unit tests are important as well.

-Set up your test like any conventional :abbr:`ch.tocco.nice2.persist.testlib.inject.AbstractInjectingTestCase (AbstractInjectingTestCase)` and additionally implement the abstract method ``getRestResources():List<?>`` and optionally ``getExceptionMappers():List<ExceptionMapper>`` to test error handling.
+Set up your test like any conventional :abbr:`AbstractInjectingTestCase (ch.tocco.nice2.persist.testlib.inject.AbstractInjectingTestCase)` and additionally implement the abstract method ``getRestResources():List<?>`` and optionally ``getExceptionMappers():List<ExceptionMapper>`` to test error handling.